| Previous | Contents | Index |

 address rather than host name, the effect of

-or identnonelimited
+identtcplimited or identnonelimited is merely

 to disable ever trying host name switching in case all IP address